 Among all of the applications of 3D printing, medical applications are one of the most interesting.
 3D printing has kick-started a golden age of affordable medical supplies and utilities.
 Within the medical field, prosthetics have been gaining particular prominence.
 This is due to how 3D printing enabled designers to create shapes once thought too intricate to mass produce.
 As a result, functional designs of various prosthetic parts has gone up.

 That’s where Grayson Galisky comes in.
 Grayson is a high school student that has built a functional biomimetic arm.
-In addition, he design 37 of the 57 3D files necessary for this project.
+In addition, he designed 37 of the 57 3D files necessary for this project.
 He obtained the rest from thingiverse and modified them.

 According to Grayson the arm “is comprised of 3D printed bones, ligaments, tendon sheaths, and supporting structures like the palm and servo tower mounting pieces.
 In addition, I take advantage of both rigid and flexible materials in my design.”
 Grayson said he takes “advantage of both rigid and flexible materials in my design.”